BollinsureLife Insurance

 Universal Life (UL / IUL)

 Flexible permanent life insurance.
 Premiums and death benefits can be adjusted.
-Indexed UL (IUL) links cash value growth to a market index with downside protection.
+Indexed UL links cash value growth to a market index with downside protection.

 Flexible premiums — pay more or less within policy guidelines